weallwegot/cardi_b_4_cli/README.md

-# cardi b quotes in your terminal.
+# quotes and wisdom in your terminal. james baldwin, rappers, and various devs.
 originally forked from [captainsafia/fortuity](https://github.com/captainsafia/fortuity) i had to make a quick dirty api, but source code for that is [here](https://github.com/weAllWeGot/CardiB_api)